austinjhunt/go365-migrator/README.md

 # Google to SharePoint Migration Assistant (Python)

-Multithreaded, configurable, automated migration assistant for migrating files out of Google Drive into SharePoint.
-Built for a Vanderbilt University CS 6387 Topics in SWE: Security final project.
-Contextualized and tested with College of Charleston's enterprise level file migration in light of new Google-enforced storage quotas.
-Set up a Google project and a SharePoint application for authentication on both sides, and then simply define a JSON-formatted map from the Google source location(s) to the respective SharePoint target location(s), then run it and sip your coffee.
+This is a multithreaded, configurable, automated migration assistant for migrating files out of Google Drive into SharePoint Online or OneDrive for Business.
+It was built for a Vanderbilt University CS 6387 Topics in SWE: Security final project.
+The context for the project was College of Charleston's enterprise level file migration in light of new Google-enforced storage quotas starting in 2022.
+This is a problem that also affects a number of other universities, as seen in [these Google query results for `site:edu "google storage" "change" "data" "limit"`](https://www.google.com/search?q=site%3Aedu+%22google+storage%22+%22change%22+%22data%22+%22limit%22&oq=site%3Aedu+%22google+storage%22+%22change%22+%22data%22+%22limit%22+&aqs=chrome..69i57j69i58.11364j0j9&sourceid=chrome&ie=UTF-8)

+This project started out with simple service-account based authentication without a web app, meaning some admin would have had to manually set up migrations for functional users, run them, monitor them, etc. I wanted to build something that could offload that responsibility to the functional user such that they could grant the application access to their data and start their own migration without (or with minimal) IT involvement.
+In other words, I wanted to build an app that used OAuth and [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) to perform migration operations on behalf of a signed in user.

+With the service account approach, an admin would set up a Google project and a SharePoint application for authentication on both sides, and then define a JSON-formatted map (example in [map.json](src/map.json)) from the Google source location(s) to the respective SharePoint target location(s), then run it and sip their coffee.

-Also building with the option of deploying an enterprise web application allowing users to trigger these migrations themselves.
-I personally tried using Google's built-in Google Takeout integration for OneDrive on my CofC Google Account huntaj@g.cofc.edu and this did not work because the tool is not set up to recognize OneDrive for Business accounts.
+Before kicking off, I personally tried using Google's built-in Google Takeout integration for OneDrive on my CofC Google Account huntaj@g.cofc.edu and this did not work because the tool is not set up to recognize OneDrive for Business accounts.
 Screenshots below demonstrate this issue.

 First, I chose the OneDrive option when configuring Google Takeout.